reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
-    The Splunk: Web Site Defacement project demonstrates the use of Splunk for investigating and mitigating website defacement attacks.
+    The Splunk: Web Site Defacement project demonstrates the use of Splunk to investigate and mitigate website defacement attacks.
 The project guides users through various steps, including identifying the source of the attack, analyzing traffic patterns, and finding malicious files.
-It provides a detailed runbook on how to use Splunk’s capabilities to monitor, detect, and respond to security incidents, leveraging tools like VirusTotal, Windows Sandbox, and others for comprehensive threat analysis.
+It provides a detailed runbook on using Splunk’s capabilities to monitor, detect, and respond to security incidents, leveraging tools like VirusTotal, Windows Sandbox, and others for comprehensive threat analysis.
   </blockquote>
 </details>